axisgroup/evaluation-toolkit/4.Conduct-the-test/Research-Methods/SUS/README.md

 > The System Usability Scale (SUS) provides a “quick and dirty”, reliable tool for measuring the usability.
 It consists of a 10 item questionnaire with five response options for respondents; from Strongly agree to Strongly disagree.
 Originally created by John Brooke in 1986, it allows you to evaluate a wide variety of products and services, including hardware, software, mobile devices, websites and applications.

+### When to use SUS?
+The SUS can be used early in the process to examine the usability of the current solution and at the end of the design phase in order to generate a usability metric for the design you produced.
+It can also be periodically sent out to users post release in order to keep a check on usability issues thar arise in practice.

+### Why use SUS?
 It is important to understand that the SUS is not a diagnostic tool and it will not help you prepare a list of usability issues that need to be addressed.
 Instead, use it as a validation tool to describe the ease of use of the system or application being tested.

 ### How to use it?